ManuelLerchner/ZX-Calculus-Seminar-Paper/notes/presentation-structure.md

 + Each spider has a linear map associated with it

 + The linear map is a matrix, which is determined by the number of input and output lines (doesnt need to be square!) => !Hilbert Space
+  + (this isn't a problem, it just means ZX can describe non-unitary matrices.)

 + The linear map is determined by the number of input and output lines:
   + Input lines: $n$ ??????